Herb Plants and Herb Gardens

-Herbs in the Garden or grown in pots and containers can be a great addition to any home.
+Sage - Popular Herb PlantGrown in the garden, or grown in pots and containers, herbs can be a great addition to any kitchen garden, and growing many useful herbs is not difficult in the UK.

 Any cook or chef will attest to the value of using culinary herb in cooking, and fresh herbs either grown from seed or seedlings are relatively easy.
 Increasingly popular although often more difficult is growing spices such as saffron.